jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 immediately after the clef sign, it is used throughout the entire piece.

-The number of sharps or flats in the key signature determines what key is is in.
+The number of sharps or flats in the key signature identifies the key.
 See {% include chapter-link.html slug="keys" %} for details.

 {% include figure.html
-    caption="Example key signature for key of G." url="/assets/figures/staff-notation/staff-key-signature.svg"
+    caption="Example key signature for key of G major." url="/assets/figures/staff-notation/staff-key-signature.svg"
     class="collapse"
 %}

 ## Accidentals

-When a sharp or flat that is not in the key signature appears is added to a note, it is called an "accidental" and continues for the remainder of the measure.
+When a sharp or flat that is not in the key signature is added to a note, it is called an "accidental" and continues for the remainder of the measure.
 The next bar line cancels it out.